Pest Plants: Recognise, Report, Remove, Restore

 Use our Six Pest Plants - Recognise and Remove flyer

-Follow best practice outlined in the Forest & Bird Weed Control Guide
+Follow best practice outlined in the Forest & Bird Weed Guide 2021

 Borrow tools or herbicide gels from us at the PFK Toolshed

 Volunteer to help with weed control in your area

 Dispose of pods, roots and seed heads in our community pest plant bins

 Restore native biodiversity by planting native plants in your backyard, your workplace or school, by yourself, with your whanau, or by joining a restoration group

 Health & Safety

 Before beginning pest plant control activity, please read our Health & Safety during Weed Control guide.
 This will ensure that you, your family, pets and environment stay safe and healthy.
 If you have any questions contact us.

 If you want more details on some of the worst weeds to view or download, use the fact sheets below to learn how to remove these pest plants safely and effectively, so they won't seed in or resprout next year.

 Moth Plant advice in Chinese?